Residential Treatment of Anxiety Disorders

 Along with living in a community, our residents learn how to work in a residential community.
 Residents spend about part of their day at CooperRiis on a work crew.
 The work crews provide structure and purpose.
 Residents receive guidance and support from other people while developing transferable skills that they will use for the rest of their lives.
 There are several crews — kitchen, garden, woodshop, animal, greenhouse, and art — all of which contribute to our community and the individual well-being of participants.

 What are Anxiety Disorders?

 Fight or flight!
 Almost everyone has heard of this essential reaction of the body.
 Anxiety, the subjective experience of the ‘fight or flight’ response, is an entirely normal reaction to stress.
 When your fight or flight response is working correctly, it alerts you that there is danger without over-stressing the body.
 The threat is perceived, and you either leave the situation as quickly as possible, or you stand your ground and fight.
-Once the danger is past, the body relaxes once again into its normal.
+Once the danger is past, the body relaxes once again into its normal state.
 When the fight or flight response isn’t working correctly, an anxiety disorder can develop when excessive feelings of fear, nervousness, and anxiety arise even when there is no real danger.

 Anxiety disorders affect nearly 30 percent of adults at some point in their lives.
 In any given year, the estimated percent of U.S. adults with some of the specific anxiety disorders are: